-We also have audited the accompanying internal control report of Internet Initiative Japan Inc. ("the Company") and its consolidated subsidiaries (collectively referred to as "the Group") as at March 31, 2020, in accordance with Article 193-2, Paragraph 2 of the Financial Instruments and Exchange Act of Japan.
+We also have audited the accompanying internal control report of ABC Co., Ltd. ("the Company") and its consolidated subsidiaries (collectively referred to as "the Group") as at March 31, 2021.

-In our opinion, the accompanying internal control report, which states that the internal control over financial reporting was effective as at March 31, 2020, presents fairly, in all material respects, the results of the assessments of internal control over financial reporting in accordance with assessment standards for internal control over financial reporting generally accepted in Japan.
+In our opinion, the accompanying internal control report, which states that the internal control over financial reporting was effective as at March 31, 2021, presents fairly, in all material respects, the results of the assessments of internal control over financial reporting in accordance with assessment standards for internal control over financial reporting generally accepted in Japan.